Why do I need a disaster supplies kit?

 We had a storm last night.
 Why didn't I get a CodeRED Weather Warn call?

-First, make sure you are signed up for CodeRED Weather Warn.
+First, make sure you are registered for CodeRED Weather Warn.
 You must opt in for the specific weather warnings you want to receive.

 CodeRED Weather Warn only sends calls to phone numbers linked to addresses in the storm's path.
 Although you may have rain at your house or hear thunder, you may not be in a severe warning area.
 To find out more about how Weather Warn works, view the CodeRED Weather Warn video.